simonbogh/CarND-Behavioral-Cloning-P3/REPORT.md

 ![image](docs/training_example_5.jpg)
 ![image](docs/training_example_6.jpg)

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to recover from theses situations.
+These images show what a recovery looks like:

 ![image](docs/recovery_data_1.jpg)
 ![image](docs/recovery_data_2.jpg)